SOPHIA ENRIQUEZ

 Sophia M. Enríquez (she/her) works at the intersections of Latino and Appalachian music, migration, and regional culture.
 She is the Andrew W. Mellon Assistant Professor of music at Duke University and holds a secondary appointment as Assistant Professor of Gender, Sexuality, and Feminist Studies.
 She teaches courses in the Program for Latino/a Studies in the Global South.
 Sophia earned her PhD in ethnomusicology at the Ohio State University as well as graduate certificates in Folklore and Women's, Gender, and Sexuality studies.

-Sophia's dissertation titled "Canciones de Los Apalaches: Latin Music, Migration, and Belonging in Appalachia and the South" is the first full-length study of Latino creative practices in the Appalachian region.
-She is currently working on a book project that expands this work and shows how longstanding narratives of Appalachia as a monolith have obscured the movement of Latino people to and through the region over the past century.
+Sophia's book in progress titled "Canciones de Los Apalaches: Latin Music, Migration, and Belonging in Appalachia and the South" is the first full-length study of Latino creative practices in the Appalachian region.
+This work shows how longstanding narratives of Appalachia as a monolith have obscured the movement of Latino people to and through the region over the past century.

 Sophia is passionate about community-engaged scholarship and has worked on a number of public folklore projects across the Appalachian region with the Mid Atlantic Arts Foundation and ONLO (Oral Narratives of Latinos in Ohio) initiative.
 She is also a practitioner of both Mexican and Appalachian folk musics.
 Sophia has performed as part of a female folk trio, the Good Time Girls, in Columbus, Ohio, and regularly performs with the Lua Project, a Mexican-Appalachian fusion band in Charlottesville, Virginia.
 Sophia recently co-founded Son de Carolina, a Durham, NC-based collective dedicated to the study of the Mexican folk music tradition son jarocho, with Alexandra Landeros, and is co-director of the Fandango de Durham.